neondatabase/website/content/docs/functions/max.md

 updatedOn: '2024-03-04T10:00:00.000Z'
 ---

-The `max()` function in Postgres is an aggregate function used to find the maximum value in a set of values.
+The Postgres `max()` function finds the maximum value in a set of values.

 It's particularly useful for data analysis, reporting, and finding extreme values within datasets.
-You might use `max()` to find the product with highest price in the catalog, the most recent timestamp in a log table, or the largest transaction amount in a financial system.
+You might use `max()` to find the product with the highest price in the catalog, the most recent timestamp in a log table, or the largest transaction amount in a financial system.

 <CTA />